 Most people can resume their regular schedule in about 10 days if they follow the surgeon’s post-op instructions and avoid strenuous activity.

 How Much Does a Brow Lift Procedure Cost?

 It’s hard to pinpoint an exact average cost for a forehead lift, but a 2017 survey performed by the American Society of Plastic Surgeons found the average surgical cost of a brow lift was about $3,500.
 The surgical cost doesn’t include the cost of anesthesia, tests, medications, and other associated costs.
 When those are factored in, the cost may be between $5,000 – $8,000.

 Most health insurance plans don’t pay for surgical procedures cosmetic in nature.

 During your brow lift consultation, we’ll make sure your questions about costs and payment options are answered and work to create a surgical plan that will help you achieve your desired look.

-At Faces, we provide a safe, comfortable space for you to help sculpt a look that makes you look and feel your absolute best.
+At Faces, we provide a safe, comfortable environment that allows us to help you look and feel your absolute best.
 We’ve provided brow lift procedures and facial plastic surgery to the Jackson, MS area for more than two decades, and we know there are an ever-expanding number of choices when it comes to choosing a facial plastic surgeon.
-Choose a facial plastic surgery practice that is dedicated to educating and guiding you along your journey, not one that is constantly pushing treatments and cosmetic services you don’t need.
+Choose a facial plastic surgery practice that is dedicated to educating and guiding you along your journey.

 If you have questions about how brow lift surgery fits into your long-term aesthetic goals, we’d love to help you learn more.
 Please contact Dr. J. Randall Jordan and our brow lift surgery team at Faces in Ridgeland, MS at (601) 607-3033 for a browplasty consultation.
 We’ve also made it convenient to send us a message using our website.